darumatic/apigee-cli/README.rst

 Some use cases that are too specialised for official tools are listed below (links and docs coming soon).

-* Using CI/CD on SSO/SAML and MFA enabled Apigee Edge organizations while allowing clients to perform self-service operations using their personal accounts (MFA) or after authenticating with their identity provider (SSO/SAML)
+* Enabling clients to easily use personal accounts (MFA) or authenticate with their identity provider (SSO/SAML)
+* Using CI/CD on SSO/SAML and MFA enabled Apigee Edge organizations
 * Provisioning API proxy deployments generated from best practice templates
 * Using resource permissions files as templates for team user roles
 * Distributing and developing third-party plugins as commands
 * Encrypting KVMs at rest and decrypting during CI/CD
-* Taking and restoring snapshots of Apigee Edge
+* Managing snapshots of Apigee Edge

 Some of these use cases require plugins.
 These will be documented and made available soon.